nushell/nupm/docs/design/README.md

 ### Other CLI-related notes [[toc](#table-of-content)]

 * We could later think about being able to extend `nupm`, like `cargo` has plugins.
-* Mutable actions (like install) have by default Y/n prompt, but can be overriden with `--yes`
+* Mutable actions (like install) have by default Y/n prompt, but can be overridden with `--yes`
 * By default, new projects are cross-platform:
     * Windows
     * MacOS